Ita Egbe: Geography

 Ita Egbe is located at coordinates 6.64504°N latitude and 2.83263°E longitude, within the Ipokia Local Government Area of Ogun State.
 The village lies in the southwestern region of Nigeria, close to the border with the Republic of Benin.
 Ita Egbe is part of the Idiroko Local Council Development Area (LCDA), which includes other border communities.

 The terrain around Ita Egbe is predominantly flat and low-lying, making it highly suitable for agriculture.
 The tropical climate, characterized by distinct wet and dry seasons, supports the cultivation of a wide variety of crops.
 The village's fertile soil contributes to the successful farming of products like palm oil, tomatoes, watermelon, maize, and cassava.

 History

 Ita Egbe has a rich historical background, deeply connected to the traditions of the Yoruba people.
 The village was founded by early settlers, believed to have been led by a man named Oregi.
 According to local lore, Oregi and his followers established the community in the area, which became a thriving agricultural settlement.
 The name "Ìta Ẹgbẹ́" translates to "the place of the group" in the Yoruba language, reflecting the community's emphasis on togetherness and cooperation.

 Over the centuries, Ita Egbe has grown into a vibrant village that blends traditional Yoruba practices with modern influences.
-The governance of the village is overseen by a traditional leader known as the Baale, who serves as both a cultural and administrative head.
-The current Baale of Ita Egbe is Chief Saanu Babayanju Adenle, who has been instrumental in maintaining the village's cultural identity and promoting its development.
+The governance of the village is overseen by a traditional leader known as the Ọba, who serves as both a cultural and administrative head.
+The current Onita Egbe of Ita Egbe is His Royal Majesty Saanu Babayanju Adenle, who has been instrumental in maintaining the village's cultural identity and promoting its development.